 - Final Thoughts

 Introspection is a thinking, analytical process.
 It is the deliberate process of reflection.
-We don’t do this because frankly, it isn’t easy and it takes a lot of work!
+We don’t do this because it isn’t easy and takes a lot of work!

-Many people are often caught in the state of reaction and ego and do not actually take the time to reflect.
-They are clouded by emotions and are unable to see things clearly.
-For introspection to be helpful and effective, it requires self-awareness and the ability to put aside the ego and the need to be “right.”
+Many people are often caught in the state of reaction and ego and do not take the time to reflect.
+They are clouded by emotions and can’t see things clearly.
+For introspection to be helpful and effective, it requires self-awareness, the ability to put aside the ego, and the need to be “right.”

 Let me share an example from one of my clients.

-Mandy has a long stressful day working from home while juggling her kids’ distance learning, goes grocery shopping, and comes home and begins to prepare dinner.
-Helping the kids complete their homework while cooking dinner, her husband comes home and plops himself on the couch.
-He turns on the TV and begins laughing at the sitcom that he’s watching.
+Mandy has a long, stressful day working from home while juggling her kids’ distance learning, goes grocery shopping, and comes home and begins preparing dinner.
+As she’s helping the kids complete their homework while cooking dinner, her husband comes home and plops himself on the couch.
+He turns on the TV and begins laughing at the sitcom he’s watching.

-Mandy is a bit annoyed and wished her husband would help out, but she holds her tongue knowing that he needs to unwind from his long day too.
-After dinner, Mandy gives the kids a bath, reads them a book, and puts them to bed.
+Mandy is a bit annoyed and wished her husband would help, but she holds her tongue knowing that he needs to unwind from his long day.
+After dinner, Mandy bathes the kids, reads them a book, and puts them to bed.
 She finally has a chance to sit down for the first time in hours and asks her husband if he could help clean up and do the dishes.
-He says, “I’ll do it later honey.”
+He says, “I’ll do it later, honey.”

 A few hours later, the dishes are still not done, he’s still watching TV, and Mandy begins feeling irritated, angry, and resentful.
 After all, this seems to happen quite frequently.
-She mentions the dishes again and he responds with an annoyed tone and harshly says, “I ALREADY told you, I will do it later.”
+She mentions the dishes again, and he responds angrily and harshly, “I ALREADY told you, I will do it later.”

-Mandy gets angry and begins to complain about how she has to do everything around the house and that he never helps with the kids.
-It turns into a full-blown argument and she retreats to her bedroom fuming.
-Mandy replays the argument over and over in her head and goes to bed stressed, angry, and in tears.
+Mandy gets angry and begins complaining about how she has to do everything around the house and that he never helps with the kids.
+It turns into a full-blown argument and she retreats to her bedroom, fuming.
+Mandy replays the argument repeatedly in her head and goes to bed stressed, angry, and in tears.

 Introspection Alone Is Not Enough

-Introspection also has no clear direction of where it could go depending on what you’re looking at, how you’re looking at it, and where you’re looking.
+Introspection also has no clear direction of where it could go depending on what you’re looking at, how you’re looking, and where you’re looking.

-As my mentor and friend Dave Potter eloquently put it:
+As my mentor and friend Dave Potter eloquently put the definition of introspection as: